HoweyZ/howeyz.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My name is Haoyu Zhang (张皓宇).
 I am currently pursuing a Ph.D. in the Department of Computer Science at the College of Computing, City University of Hong Kong (September 2025 - present).
 I completed my undergraduate studies in Financial Mathematics at Zhongnan University of Economics and Law (September 2021 - June 2025).
+Since July 2026, I have been interning as an Algorithm Engineer at Tencent, Shenzhen, focusing on next-generation recommendation systems.
 My research interests include spatiotemporal data mining, graph neural networks, AI for science, and large language models.

 # 🔥 News
+- *2026.07*: &nbsp;💼 Started internship as an Algorithm Engineer at Tencent, Shenzhen.
 - *2025.09*: &nbsp;🎉🎉 A paper is accepted by NeurIPS 2025.

 # 📝 Publications